danielharrington06/COMP0002-C-Coursework/README.md

 Where an error occurs, whether it can be resolved or not, I have used `fprintf` to `stderr` so that the message is displayed in the command line while drawapp runs.
 Where the error stops the program from running, I then had the program call `exit(EXIT_FAILURE)`.

 The code enforces limits on the number of obstacles and markers that can be placed.
 The number of obstacles must be less than `1/3` of the number of tiles (to reduce the chance that obstacles block a marker from being reached) and the number of markers must be less than `2/3` of the number of tiles (so markers can always be placed).
 In reality, it is best to keep below these thresholds otherwise markers may get blocked from being reached by the robot.

+## Disclaimers
+- I did **not** use generative AI to produce any source code used for this coursework
+- The spiral algorithm is an algorithm I thought up completely of my own design, **without** the use of AI nor other internet sources
+- I did use Copilot and ChatGPT to understand and improve my understanding of how pointers and structs work before we had covered them in lectures